erniedotson/vagrants/README.md

 1. Start the VM: `vagrant up centos7`
 1. SSH in: `vagrant ssh centos7` or `vagrant putty centos7`

+## CentOS 8

+1. Start the VM: `vagrant up centos8`
+1. SSH in: `vagrant ssh centos8` or `vagrant putty centos8`

 ## Ubuntu 14.04 LTS (Trusty Tahr) 64-bit

-1. Start the VM: `vagrant up trusty64`
+1. Start the VM: `vagrant up ubuntu14`
-1. SSH in: `vagrant ssh trusty64` or `vagrant putty trusty64`
+1. SSH in: `vagrant ssh ubuntu14` or `vagrant putty ubuntu14`

 If you want a GUI Desktop (not recommended):
-1. Install a GUI desktop: `vagrant provision trusty64 --provision-with gui`
+1. Install a GUI desktop: `vagrant provision ubuntu14 --provision-with gui`
 1. Open Oracle VirtualBox Manager 'as an Administrator'.
-1. Right click on the win10 virtual machine that vagrant has created for you and click `Show` from the context menu.
+1. Right click on the virtual machine that vagrant has created for you and click `Show` from the context menu.
 This will show you the console of the virtual machine.

 ## Ubuntu 16.04 LTS (Xenial Xerus) 64-bit

-1. Start the VM: `vagrant up xenial64`
+1. Start the VM: `vagrant up ubuntu16`
-1. SSH in: `vagrant ssh xenial64` or `vagrant putty xenial64`
+1. SSH in: `vagrant ssh ubuntu16` or `vagrant putty ubuntu16`

 If you want a GUI Desktop (not recommended):
-1. Install a GUI desktop: `vagrant provision xenial64 --provision-with gui`
+1. Install a GUI desktop: `vagrant provision ubuntu16 --provision-with gui`
 1. Open Oracle VirtualBox Manager 'as an Administrator'.
+1. Right click on the virtual machine that vagrant has created for you and click `Show` from the context menu.
+This will show you the console of the virtual machine.

+## Ubuntu 18.04 LTS (Bionic Beaver) 64-bit

+1. Start the VM: `vagrant up ubuntu18`
+1. SSH in: `vagrant ssh ubuntu18` or `vagrant putty ubuntu18`

+If you want a GUI Desktop (not recommended):
+1. Install a GUI desktop: `vagrant provision ubuntu18 --provision-with gui`
+1. Open Oracle VirtualBox Manager 'as an Administrator'.
-1. Right click on the win10 virtual machine that vagrant has created for you and click `Show` from the context menu.
+1. Right click on the virtual machine that vagrant has created for you and click `Show` from the context menu.
 This will show you the console of the virtual machine.

 ## Windows 7 64-bit